jayjay0317/Hands-On-ML-Study/Chapter_10/README.md

 - It’s best to use a with torch.no_grad() context during inference:
   PyTorch will consume less RAM and run faster since it won’t have to keep track of the computation graph.

+- **Averaging Mini-Batch Losses:** When the last mini-batch is smaller than the other batches, averaging batch losses with `total_loss / len(train_loader)` gives that smaller batch the same weight as a full batch.
+This slightly changes the reported epoch loss.
+For an exact instance-level mean loss, multiply each batch loss by its batch size, sum these values, and divide by the total number of instances.
+This affects only the displayed epoch loss, not the gradient updates themselves.